rivten/rivten.github.io/_posts/2016-11-05-surface_simplification.md

 2. $\|\|v_1 - v_2\|\| < t$ where t is a threshold parameter
 <!-- comment to avoid vim parser to be confused -->

 $t$ is a parameter that we can play with.
-If $t = 0$, then only the actuals edges of the mesh will be collapsed.
+If $t = 0$, then only the actual edges of the mesh will be collapsed.
 This will have the benefit of not touching the overall topology of our polygon, but may cause pairs that would have been interesting to collapse to stay untouched.
 On the other hand, if $t$ is too big, two vertices that are unrelated - because they are very far away from each other in the initial mesh - may be collapsed, causing the resulting mesh to deviate too much from the original one.

 # Chosing the optimal contraction result from quadric error